 Screenshot 2025-08-01 154641.pngClinicians from Children and Young People's Mental Health Services (CYPMHS) meet every day to review new referrals.
 They carefully look at the information provided in each referral form and assess whether the referral meets our service criteria.
 They also decide how urgently support is needed, so that children and young people who are most at risk can be seen as quickly as possible.

 If at this point, the child or young person doesn't meet the criteria for CYPMHS, we will signpost them to other local services that can better meet their needs.
+You can find out more about all the services that are available to help here.

 You won’t need to tell your story over and over though - we work closely with other services to make this easier.

-If the young person meets the referral criteria for CYPMHS, they will be offered a Choice appointment.
+Screenshot 2025-08-04 140105.pngIf the young person meets the referral criteria for CYPMHS, they will be offered a Choice Appointment.
 This is an initial assessment appointment where our mental health workers within CYPMHS will meet with the young person and their family to help understand what’s going on and how we can best support them.

-What is a Choice appointment?
+What is a Choice Appointment?

-During the Choice appointment, you'll meet with one of our friendly team.
+During the Choice Appointment, you'll meet with one of our friendly team.
 The aim of the Choice appointment is to:

 • Learn more about the child or young person and the difficulties you are experiencing